sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical3-newcolumns/data-warehouse-cloud-graphical3-newcolumns.md

 ---

 ## Prerequisites
-- Get to know graphical views in SAP Data Warehouse Cloud
-- Have at least one graphical view created and deployed in SAP Data Warehouse Cloud
+- Have at least one graphical view created and deployed in SAP Data Warehouse Cloud -- see [Model Data with a Graphical View](data-warehouse-cloud-graphical1-model).

 ## Details
 ### You will learn